Monday, September 25, 2017

 At this writing (9-20-2017), we are within $3,000 of reaching our goal of raising the initial $40,000 in a most generous matching grant challenge through the 20th Century Electic Railway Foundation.
 Please consider a donation to the Narcissus project fund #816-A today.
 Options for how you may want to make the donation are further down in this post.

-Once the next $3,000 in contributions is received, we will submit the required paperwork to receive the additional $40,000 grant funds from 20th Century Electric Railway Foundation.
+Once the next $3,000 in contributions is received, we will submit the required paperwork to receive the additional $40,000 grant funds from the 20th Century Electric Railway Foundation.
 With those funds combined with the existing monies in the Narcissus fund 816-A, we will then have the required resources to complete the restoration of the exterior of the Narcissus.
-The restoration of the exterior of the Narcissus is Phase-One of the three-phase project.
+The restoration of the exterior of the Narcissus is considered phase one of the three-phase project.

 Second Milestone: